JohnAlexCO/garter/readme.md

 ## Resources

+__NOTE:__ There's a bug in the currently running version of [Weaver](https://modula.dev/weaver) that is causing the `/garter` route that because certain browsers automagically add a `/` to the end of the uri, and because of a small error in how uris are interally cast in the library, causes an interal service error.
+If you navigate instead of `/garter?somequery`, or just to `/documentation` instead, the pages should work correctly.
+__I do plan to fix the bug in Weaver sometime soon, but finishing the assembler is my priority right now__.

 - [Garter Website](https://modula.dev/garter)
 - [YouTube Devlog](https://www.youtube.com/@moduladev)

 ## Licensing

 This project will be adopting a hybrid licensing model.
-The main project will ship with a Contributor License Agreement and the AGPLv3.2.
-All of the language's documentation will be under the Unlicense.
+The main project will ship with a Contributor License Agreement and the AGPLv3.
 Additional materials and extensions will be available under a proprietary End-User License Agreement which stipulates that modifications to the language implementation must be made publicly available under the CLA and AGPL licenses.
 Usage of Garter's name and branding are permitted as long as they do not imply an endorsement by Modula or its contributors.